 Always keep on eye on the square (the Rathausplatz) in front of the Rathaus.
 This location often hosts big events, such as an open-air film festival through summer, the huge Christkindlmarkt Christmas market (no prizes for guessing when this takes place), and an ice skating extravaganza in late winter.

-Tip: if you walk across to the Rathaus and go around to the left you find a lovely little Konditorei that counted Empress Elisabeth among its customers (her name pops up a lot in Vienna)
+Tip: if you walk across the park or square to the Rathaus and then go left you find a lovely little Café-Konditorei that counted Empress Elisabeth among its customers (her name pops up a lot in Vienna)

 And our final stop on this Ring part of the walking tour is the 1888 Burgtheater opposite the Rathausplatz.

-This is essentially Austria’s national theatre, though the institution dates back further than the relatively new Ring-side premises.
+This is essentially Austria’s national theatre.
+The institution dates back further than the relatively new Ring-side premises.

 Despite the theatrical tradition, the Burgtheater has its own special place in art history, since its staircase frescoes feature early works by none other than Gustav Klimt.
 You can see his efforts on one of their guided tours.

-The Burgtheater marks the point where we veer away from the Ring to return into the old town in Part 4 of our walking tour: old Vienna and the cathedral.
+The Burgtheater marks the point where we veer away from the Ring to return to the old town in Part 4 of our walking tour: old Vienna and the cathedral.